BEST UNUSUAL AND UNIQUE PLACES TO VISIT IN SICILY: 10 Hidden Gems!

 Segesta hot springs

 The thermal pool can look small at first, but if you follow the little footpath and go up the river you will be amazed at a spectacular canyon, cave, and small waterfall, all with thermal waters.
-This is definitely a must-see while visiting Sicily.
+This is definitely one of the best places to visit in Sicily.

 Marsala salt mills